-Child Support Lawyer in Florida
+Child Support Lawyer in Pensacola

 Florida, like all states, requires both biological or adoptive parents to contribute to the financial support of their joint children.
 When the parents no longer live together and one of them assumes primary custody, a family court judge will require the other parent to pay monthly child support.

 To determine the amount of the monthly payment, family law judges in Florida use what’s known as the income shares model.
 This model considers what the two parents currently earn and what they would have spent on their children if they had remained together.
 A judge then determines the amount based on the combined monthly income of the two parents and the number of children that they share.
 He or she bases this decision on Florida Statute 61.30, which requires the judge to abide by the state guidelines unless exceptional circumstances exist.

 The state statute allows family law judges to deviate from the formula by five percent in either direction if he or she personally feels the situation warrants it.
 If a judge desires to set the monthly support amount outside of the five percent range, he or she must draft a written report explaining the justification for such an action.